-According to the fiscal note prepared by the Division of the Budget on the bill, as introduced, the Department of Administration indicates enactment of the bill would not have a fiscal effect on agency operations.
+According to the fiscal note prepared by the Division of the Budget on the bill, the Department of Administration indicates enactment of the bill would not have a fiscal effect on the operations of the agency.
 However, the Division of the Budget notes that enactment of the bill could jeopardize certain financial obligations, such as debt service and human services caseloads, if prior fiscal year appropriation levels are used to fulfill future obligations.

 In addition, prior fiscal year appropriations may not account for changes in revenue forecasting that would require adjustments to SGF appropriation levels to remain solvent or to remain compliant with state law.
-Budget Cost Indices rates would also not be included in prior fiscal year appropriations levels that could require agencies to reallocate funding for other purposes to cover potential increases in operating costs, such as Kansas Public Employees Retirement System Employer rates, workers' compensation assessments, and office space rental, among others.
+Budget Cost Indices rates would also not be included in prior fiscal year appropriations levels that could require agencies to reallocate funding for other purposes to cover potential increases in operating costs. such as KPERS Employer rates. workers compensation assessments, office space rental, among others.

-Any fiscal effect associated with enactment of the bill is not reflected in The FY 2026 Governor's Budget Report.
+Any fiscal effect associated with the bill is not reflected in The FY 2026 Governor's Budget Report.